 In 2000, the Healthy People 2010 Plan was released by the Department of Health and Human Services.
 Within that plan were 467 objectives organized into 28 focus areas.
 Focus area 23 addressed Public Health Infrastructure and a major section of that focus area encompassed the workforce.
 In twenty years of Healthy People planning, this was the first plan to specifically acknowledge the role of public health laboratories.

 To assure that public health laboratories are part of the workforce being assessed within Healthy People 2010, a specific objective was included.
 This objective, 23-13, reads as follows, “Increase the proportion of Tribal and State public health agencies that provide or assure comprehensive laboratory services to support essential public health services.”
-Since there was no identifiable data source to measure “comprehensive laboratory services to support essential public health services,” this objective was originally designated as a “developmental” objective.
+Since there was no identifiable data source to measure “comprehensive laboratory services to support essential public health services,” this objective was originally designated as “developmental.”
 It became a permanent objective in December 2005.

-The CLSS currently only addresses state public health laboratories and their respective state agencies and serves as a baseline to biannually evaluate the level of improvement in the provision of comprehensive laboratory services over the decade ending 2020.
+The CLSS addresses state public health laboratories and their respective state agencies only.
+It provides a baseline to biannually evaluate the level of improvement in the provision of comprehensive laboratory services over the decade ending 2020.

 For more information contact, Tina Su, MPH, manager, Quality Systems, 240.485.2729, firstname.lastname@example.org